semaphoreci/docs/docs/security/open-id-connect-gcloud.md

 2. Configure the mapping and conditions.
 3. Connect the pool with a Google Cloud service account.

-In this guide, we will use the [gcloud][gcloud] command line utility to set up configure the connection between GCP and Semaphore.
+In this guide, we will use the [gcloud][gcloud] command line utility to set up and configure the connection between GCP and Semaphore.
 Refer to the [Google Cloud Identity Federation documentation][gcp-identity-docs] for further details and alternative approaches for setting up the connection.